 3. What are the do's and don'ts that a mother should follow during this pandemic?

 Even if the mother is COVID positive, she can breastfeed the baby.
 Many mothers have this query whether they can breastfeed or not if someone in the family is having symptomatic COVID-19.
 Also, mothers are curious to know about the precautions to take if a family member or someone in the neighborhood has asymptomatic COVID-19.

 Maintain strict personal hygiene and feed the baby often.
 This itself will give full protection to the baby from COVID-19.

 4. What kind of protection do new mothers need to take while breastfeeding?

-To begin with if she has COVID-19 symptoms, she has to cover herself with a mask and wash her hands frequently.
+To begin with, if she has COVID-19 symptoms, she has to cover herself with a mask and wash her hands frequently.
 After a hand wash, feed the baby.
 But after feeding the baby, hand her over to a caregiver so that the baby is at no risk whatsoever of getting infected by the mother.
 And in case, the mother has not worn a mask and has had a bout of coughing or sneezing, she must wash the breast and then feed the baby.
 Otherwise, frequent washing of the breast or nipple is not mandatory.
 So, whether a mother is COVID positive or not, she needs complete support in her breastfeeding journey.
-She needs to be taught on how to hold the baby, how to help the baby latch on, positions the baby needs to latch, and how frequently she should breastfeed and how she should burp the baby.
+She needs to be taught how to hold the baby, how to help the baby latch on, positions the baby needs to latch, and how frequently she should breastfeed and how she should burp the baby.
 A breastfeeding mom should also be informed about the importance and benefits of Kangaroo mother care or skin-to-skin contact.
 She needs complete support from the healthcare professionals at this point.